microsoft/WindowsAppSDK/specs/WinRT/MakeMSIX-spec.md

     /v, /verbose: Enables verbose output of messages to the console.
     /?, /help: Displays this help text.

-## MakeMsix
+## 2.2.
+MakeMsix

 MakeMSIX is generally a subset of MakeAppx's functionality.
-It lacks support for encryption, content groups, mapping files, and bundle support is limited to only allowing creation of flat-bundles (bundles where the appxbundle file itself only references but does not contain the main and resource appxpackages)
+It lacks support for encryption, content groups, mapping files, and bundle support is limited to only allowing creation of flat bundles (bundles where the appxbundle file itself only references but does not contain the main and resource appxpackages)

 It does add the ability to optionally unpack all packages inside the bundle